 Naphthalene fraction tapped from tray no’s 30, 28, 26 and 24.
 The optimum temperature for Naphthalene tapping is 190oC – 200oC.

-Phenol fraction separated in pure state at temperatures about 160oC-180oC.
+Phenol fraction separated in a pure state at temperatures about 160oC-180oC.

 Reflux for distillation column: